leandrostl/monorepo/README.md

 # monorepo
-Studies about monorepo with nx.
+Studies about monorepo with nx and Angular.